geudde/attic-chest/pages/04.season-3/18.meeting-39/04.maria/docs.md

 <div class="author">Miss Porden</div>

 Of all the flowers that Earth adorn,
-Waked by the genial breath of Morn,
+Waked by the genial breath of morn,
 The rose of red, the rose of white
 Find greatest favour in our sight.